jerryc05/MyConfig/sql/pgsql/README.md

     ```sql
     \password postgres
     ```
-0. Change auth method to password in `pg_hba.conf`:
+0. Change auth method to password in `pg_hba.conf` (prepend text!):
     ```conf
+    # Allow password login from local
+    local   all             all                                     scram-sha-256

     # Allow WAN connections
     host    all             all             0.0.0.0/0               scram-sha-256
     host    all             all             ::/0                    scram-sha-256